-The new Corporate Plan 2022-28 approved in December 2022 sets out a vision for "a Perth and Kinross where everyone can live life well, free from poverty and inequality".
+The Corporate Plan 2022-28 sets out a vision for "a Perth and Kinross where everyone can live life well, free from poverty and inequality".

 The seven key priorities included in the plan show how the Council will address the challenges it faces and focus its work where it is needed most to support the delivery of that vision.